 Tour ships and their guests visiting coastal Greenland provide valuable access to this remote region.
 We work with tour companies and provide training and equipment to expedition guides which enables them to assist guests, our citizen scientists, with collecting the scientific data.

-Guests collect physical and biological data from small boats under the guidance of a field guide, including phytoplankton and iceberg meltwater samples and the density of surrounding icebergs.
-These data are then sent to researchers at Scripps Institution of Oceanography and their collaborators for analysis.
+Guests collect physical and biological data from small boats under the guidance of a field guide, including water samples for measuring phytoplankton and iceberg meltwater, observations of seabird abundance, community composition, and behavior, and measurements on the density of surrounding icebergs.
+These data are then sent to researchers at the Scripps Institution of Oceanography and their collaborators for analysis.

-We also use satellite-derived data of chlorophyll-a estimates to compare to our ship-board measurements and expand the spatial extent of our research.
-Chlorophyll-a is a photosynthetic pigment present in phytoplankton, and using this characteristic, we can understand patterns of plankton abundance.
+We also use satellite-derived estimates of chlorophyll-a concentration to compare to our ship-board measurements and expand the spatial extent of our research.
+Chlorophyll-a is a photosynthetic pigment present in phytoplankton, and variations in its concentration can be used to understand patterns of plankton abundance.
 This work results in a broader understanding of phytoplankton abundance trends among seasons and with different environmental conditions.

 Remote Sensing